un1tz3r0/controlnetvideo/README.md

 	'{instem}_out.mp4'
 ```

 This will process the file `PXL_20230422_013745844.TS.mp4`, starting at `10 seconds` for a duration of `60 seconds`.
 It will process each input frame with some preprocessing (motion transfer/compensation of the output feedback), followed by a detector and diffusion models in a pipeline configured by the `--controlnet` option.
-Here, it is `depth21`, which selects Midas depth estimator for the detector and the `Stable Diffusion 2.1` model and the matching pretrained ControlNet model, in this case courtesy of [thibaud](https://huggingface.co/thibaud/). for `15` steps the first frame and
-`(1.0-0.4)*15 => 9` steps (this is because img2img skips initial denoising steps according to the init-image strength) for the remaining frames.
-The diffusion pipeline will be run with the prompt `'graffuturism colorful intricate heavy detailed outlines'` with a guidance strength of `9`, and full controlnet guidance strength.
+Here, we are using `depth21`, which selects __Midas__ depth estimator for the detector and the __Stable Diffusion 2.1__ model and the matching pretrained __ControlNet__ model, in this case courtesy of [thibaud](https://huggingface.co/thibaud/), for `15` steps the first frame and `(1.0-0.4)*15 => 9` steps (this is because img2img skips initial denoising steps according to the init-image strength) for the remaining frames.
+The diffusion pipeline will be run with the prompt `'graffuturism colorful intricate heavy detailed outlines'` with a guidance strength of `9`, and full controlnet influence.

-During processing, it will show the input, the detector output, the motion estimate, and the output frames, by writing them to a combined image in a directory `PXL_20230422_013745844.TS_frames/`.
-If you just want a single image file you can watch with a viewer which auto-refreshes upon the file changing on disk, then you can specify a --dump-frames without the `{n}` substitution, which is what causes the numbered files to be generated.
+During processing, it will show the input, the detector output, the motion estimate, and the output of each frame, by writing them to numbered `.png` image files in a directory `PXL_20230422_013745844.TS_frames/` which will be created if it does not exist.
+If you just want a single image file you can watch with a viewer which auto-refreshes upon the file changing on disk, then you can specify the filename to `--dump-frames` without a `{n}` substitution, causing it to continually overwrite the same file.
+This is useful for watching the progress of the video processing in real time.

 ![example frame dump showing video processing progress](./examples/00000339.png)